AdamRubes/2023-4e-rubes-genetick-_algoritmus/README.md

-To run the program in IDE load MVN and start MainApp.java Or use command in IDE: mvn clean javafx:run
+To run the program in IDE load MVN and start Main.java To export the program into runnable JAR use command in IDE "mvn install" -> will output shaded JAR (target/RP-FlapyBird-GUI-1.0-SNAPSHOT-shaded.jar).